Metcalf agrees to three-year contract with Dragons worth 2.3 million

 The spine of the 'Red V' will also include hooker Jacob Liddle and five-eighth Daniel Atkinson.

-The Warriors have released a statement from CEO Cameron George acknowledging that Metcalf had informed the club of a deal: “We look forward to Luke continuing to be a valuable part of our squad for the rest of 2026."
+The club released a statement from CEO Cameron George acknowledging that Metcalf had informed the club of a deal, moments after the Dragons' announcement: “We look forward to Luke continuing to be a valuable part of our squad for the rest of 2026."

 Metcalf had also met with the Canterbury-Bankstown Bulldogs in Sydney this week, but the club confirmed that they would not be pursuing the Coffs Harbour, NSW native further.